ajdalshov/peugeot-508-winow-wiper-repair/README.md

 	![](assets/Peugeot_508_Skoda_side-by-side.jpg)
 	![](assets/Peugeot_508_Skoda_side-by-side2.jpg)

 - This is a simple schematic I sketched up for the LIN bus protection circuit, which is the first thing that usually shorts and causes errors on everything else connected to the same bus like the airbag lamps and passenger seat detection lamps shown in the middle mirror unit.
-This is also why you will see airbaig failure warnings amongst other things when turning on the ignition when you have a water damaged window wiper motor.
+This is also why you will see airbag failure warnings amongst other things when turning on the ignition when you have a water damaged window wiper motor.

 	![](assets/datasheet_lin.png)